PAY RANGE: N28

 Any equivalent combination of acceptable education and experience determined to be acceptable by the Office of Human Resources, which has included the completion of a bachelor's degree program at an accredited college or university in an acceptable area of engineering as an educational minimum.

 Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.

 LICENSES, REGISTRATIONS AND/OR CERTIFICATES

-Registration as a professional engineer as issued by the Pennsylvania State Registration Board for Professional Engineers prior to appointment and during tenure of employment as a Chief Highway Engineer.
+Registration as a professional engineer as issued by the Pennsylvania State Registration Board for Professional Engineers prior to appointment and during tenure of employment as a Chief Roadway Engineer.